History of Bolivia to 1809: Religion

 The University of San Francisco Xavier of Chuquisaca was Upper Peru's first university.

 With the first Spanish settlers of Upper Peru came the secular and regular clergy to begin the conversion of the Indians to Christianity.
 In 1552, the first bishopric in Upper Peru was established in La Plata; in 1605, La Paz and Santa Cruz also became bishoprics.
 In 1623 the Jesuits established the Royal and Pontifical Higher University of San Francisco Xavier of Chuquisaca, Upper Peru's first university.

 Although the official Incan religion disappeared rapidly, the Indians continued their local worship under the protection of local Indian rulers.
 However, as Christianity influenced the Indians, a new folk-Catholicism developed, incorporating symbols of the indigenous religion.
 The church was tolerant of local Indian religions.
-In 1582, for example, the bishop of La Plata permitted the Indians to build a sanctuary for the dark Virgen de Copacabana on the shores of Lake Titicaca (Copacabana has been a traditional Aymara religious center ever since).
+In 1582, for example, the bishop of La Plata permitted the Indians to build a sanctuary for the dark state of Our Lady of Copacabana on the shores of Lake Titicaca (Copacabana has been a traditional Aymara religious center ever since).